abridged/collabland-dev/help-docs/key-features/premium-bot.md

 - Premium tiers go into effect on **{DATE}**
 - Choose the tier that matches your TGR needs before **{DATE}**
 - Upgrade to a higher premium plan or [reduce the number of TGRs using the Command Center](/help-docs/command-center/create-a-tgr/how-to-create-a-tgr#how-to-create-a-tgr) to match your community's current tier to maintain uninterrupted service
-- [Balance check](/help-docs/command-center/bot-config/balance-check) will be suspended after **{DATE}** for communities with too many TGRs set for their Collab.Land bot tier
+- [Balance check](/help-docs/command-center/bot-config/balance-check) will be suspended after **{DATE_2_weeks_later}** for communities with too many TGRs set for their Collab.Land bot tier

 :::caution

 Legacy communities should reduce TGRs to match current tier or upgrade to a higher plan to maintain uninterrupted services.
-[Balance check](/help-docs/command-center/bot-config/balance-check) will be suspended after **{DATE}** for communities who exceed their Collab.Land bot tier's number of TGRs.
+[Balance check](/help-docs/command-center/bot-config/balance-check) will be suspended after **{DATE_2_weeks_later}** for communities who exceed their Collab.Land bot tier's number of TGRs.

 :::